ICB: FTSE Russel Industry Classification Benchmark

 Where is it used?

-ICB is globally used by stock exchanges in order to categorize, research, classify companies and conduct global tracking and reporting.
+ICB is globally used by stock exchanges across the world in order to categorize, research, classify companies and conduct global tracking and reporting.
+Other organizations such as financial intelligence providers and prominent research institutes have integrated ICB into their products and services.

-Index providers use ICB to conduct index sector weightings, index attribution analysis and constructing sector indexes for passive investing.
+Index providers use ICB to conduct index sector weightings and index attribution analysis and to construct sector indexes for passive investing.